UniADC: A Unified Framework for Anomaly Detection and Classification: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conduct extensive evaluations on three anomaly detection and classification datasets, including MVTec-FS \cite{lyu2025mvrec}, MTD \cite{huang2020surface}, and WFDD \cite{chen2024unified}.
+\textit{1) Datasets.} We conduct extensive evaluations on four anomaly detection and classification datasets, including MVTec-FS \cite{lyu2025mvrec}, MTD \cite{huang2020surface}, WFDD \cite{chen2024unified}, and Real-IAD \cite{wang2024real}.
 The MVTec-FS dataset is introduced by ZipAF \cite{lyu2025mvrec} as an extension of the MVTec-AD benchmark \cite{bergmann2019mvtec} for anomaly classification.
 It contains 15 types of industrial products, each with an average of four anomaly categories.
 The MTD dataset \cite{huang2020surface} consists of 1,344 images of magnetic tiles, including five types of anomalies.
 The subtle differences among these anomalies make the classification task particularly challenging.
-The WFDD dataset \cite{chen2024unified} contains 4,101 images across four types of fabrics.
-We reclassified the dataset by grouping defects of the same type, resulting in an average of three anomaly types per fabric.
-More details of the WFDD dataset \cite{chen2024unified} are provided in the \textbf{Appendix}.
-Some popular anomaly detection datasets, such as VisA \cite{zou2022spot}, are excluded from this work due to the lack of anomaly category labels.
+The WFDD dataset \cite{chen2024unified} comprises 4,101 images across four fabric types: Grey Cloth, Grid Cloth, Pink Flower, and Yellow Cloth.
+Since it was originally designed for anomaly detection, it lacked a detailed categorization of anomaly types.
+To facilitate our proposed anomaly detection and classification task, we reclassified the dataset by grouping identical defects, resulting in an average of three anomaly categories per fabric.
+Representative examples for each category are illustrated in Fig. \ref{fig:fig5}.
+The Real-IAD dataset \cite{wang2024real} comprises 151,050 multi-view images across 30 different products, with an average of four defect categories per product.
+Some of these products contain subtle structural anomalies that are difficult to detect and classify.
+We adopt the single-view experimental setting, following recent works \cite{lee2024continuous, zhang2025towards}.
+Other widely-used anomaly detection datasets, such as VisA \cite{zou2022spot}, are excluded from this work due to the lack of anomaly category labels.